Piran on the Adriatic

 - Amazing architecture in the winery brain

 Source: own research on site.
-We thank you for the invitation Slovenia.info and Portoroz Lifeclass hotels, Our opinion remains our own.
+We would definitely like to thank you for inviting us Slovenia.info and Portoroz Lifeclass hotels.
+However, our opinion remains our own.

 I'm going on a trip around Slovenia in May and I'm really looking forward to it.